DataDog/datadog-ci/src/commands/deployment/README.md

 ### `correlate`
 **Note**: If you are using `datadog-ci deployment mark`, then you do not need to use this command, as the correlation is made automatically.

 The `correlate` command connects a GitOps deployment with the CI pipeline of the application repository.
-Once they are connected, you can check which pipeline triggered a deployment, and which deployments were triggered by a pipeline.
+Once they are connected, you can see in Datadog's UI which pipeline triggered a deployment, and which deployments were triggered by a pipeline.

 **Important**: This command does not work for every setup.
 Refer to [when to call the command](#When-to-call-the-command) for more details.